jacobv-dev/School-website/README.md

 # School website - IT project

-* Hi, this is my first git repository and I want to test it with my school project.
+* Hi, this is my first git repository and I want to test it with my school project

 * This is a website development with the help of HTML, CSS, JS and maybe **more**  in the future 😉